wellspringcp/wellspring/01-principles/01-03-equality-vs-the-morality-of-life-apologia.md

 - Humans are born tabula rasa - their rational faculty is given to them but knowledge is not.
 Infants lack knowledge of even the most basic threats to their lives, and are drawn as much to a flame as to a nourishing meal.
 - Humans meet their requirements for survival and all other needs for their flourishing by applying their powers of reason to the natural world, discovering the laws that govern nature, and harnessing nature to produce their needs.
 The essential and defining attribute of humankind is that it is the rational creature and its primary tool for survival is its reason.
-- Rationality in other words, is **both** the means by which humans both discover the behaviours which promote their life (i.e, the objective facts which make up their **moral code**), as well as the means by which they pursue them.
+- Rationality in other words, is **both** the means by which humans both discover the behaviours which promote their life (i.e, the objective facts which inform their **moral code**), as well as the means by which they pursue them.
-- Morality for a rational creature consists of the rational study of its environment, and the taking of action to harness nature to promote its life (i.e, moral action).
-Indeed, rationality is the essence of morality for a human.
+- The moral code for a rational creature then, consists of the rational study of its environment, and the taking of action to harness nature to promote its life (i.e, moral action).
+Indeed, rationality is the essence of the moral code for humans.
 - A human who refuses to use their rational faculty will either live by predating off another human who does, or it will die.
 That is, it will either act as a predator on another human who has chosen to act morally, or it will die.

 For the remainder of this document we will narrow our scope to the philosophy of the morality and rights of rational creatures specifically, such as humans.